Skip to content

 Not a trade entry for a trend line break trade but a trade entry for a pullback resolution.

-In the case of this setup, price broke what people consider a “resistance trend line” and price hovered at the extreme.
-That is bullish price action and a trade entry.
+In this setup, price broke through what traders consider a “resistance trend line” and hovered at the extreme level.
+This represents bullish price action and signals a trade entry opportunity.

 The lower you go in time frames, the more swings you will see where you can draw your trend line.
 My general trend line drawing rule: ensure you have connected the last high (or low) before the new low (or high).